Xinjiang Television

-Xinjiang Television (XJTV) (新疆电视台 (新疆電視台, Xīnjiāng Diànshìtái); شىنجاڭ تېلېۋىزىيە ئىستانسى; شينجياڭ تەلەۆيزيا, Шинҗәң Телеүзлһн) is a local television network station in the Xinjiang Uyghur Autonomous Region, China.
-It is the major television station in Xinjiang and is located in the capital Ürümqi.
-It was founded and started to broadcast on October 1, 1970 on VHF channel 8.
-XJTV currently broadcasts in Mandarin, Uyghur, Kazakh, Kyrgyz and Mongolian languages.
+Xinjiang Television (XJTV) is a local television network station in the Xinjiang Uyghur Autonomous Region, China.
+It is the major television station in Xinjiang and located in the capital Ürümqi.
+It was founded on and launched broadcasting on October 1, 1970, on VHF channel 8.
+XJTV currently broadcasts in Chinese, Uyghur, Kazakh, Kyrgyz and Mongolian languages.
 In May 2019, Xinjiang Television signed a strategic cooperation and technical assistance agreement with Huawei.
 So far, it is the only TV channel using a Turkic language based in a communist country, but not within former-Eastern Bloc and Soviet territory.